About

 Featured work

-I’ve worked on projects that have gained visibility for their cultural, educational, and social value.
-Dentistas Solidarios was selected at 9º Encuentro BID (Bienal Iberoamericana de Diseño) in Madrid.
-Following this recognition, Última Hora published an article highlighting the project’s contribution.
-Later that year, Dentistas Solidarios was also featured in Selected Inspiration for its meaningful and coherent design approach.
-Lastly, the Government of the Balearic Islands presented the educational project “Joan Alcover: Dolor que es fa vers”, the first educational resource on the Mallorcan poet, published by the Institut d’Estudis Baleàrics and Obra Cultural Balear.
+I have worked on projects recognized for their cultural, educational, and social value.
+Dentistas Solidarios was selected at the 9th Encuentro BID (Bienal Iberoamericana de Diseño) in Madrid, later featured in Última Hora for its contribution.
+That same year, the project appeared in Selected Inspiration, noted for its meaningful and coherent design approach.
+The educational project “Joan Alcover: Dolor que es fa vers”, the first didactic resource dedicated to the Mallorcan poet and published by the Institut d’Estudis Baleàrics and Obra Cultural Balear, was presented by the Government of the Balearic Islands.

 Nit de l'Art, 2021

-La Nit de l'Art in Palma stands as one of the most exceptional events of the year, where galleries and museums throughout the city open their doors for an evening filled with art, culture, food, and wine.
-I had the privilege of showcasing my work during this vibrant celebration.
+The Nit de l’Art in Palma is one of the year’s highlights, where galleries and museums open for an evening of art, culture, food, and wine.
+I had the privilege of showing my work during this vibrant celebration.

-The collection, Illa de llum, delves into my profound relationship with the island, capturing how light interacts with landscape and texture, creating an atmosphere that evokes emotion and memory.
-This exhibition was an exploration of how these intimate moments can be preserved and shared, providing a visual narrative that bridges personal experience with universal feeling.
+The collection Illa de llum explores my intimate relationship with the island, capturing how light interacts with the landscape and texture, creating an atmosphere full of emotion and memory.
+The exhibition preserved and shared these moments, offering a visual narrative connecting personal experience with universal feeling.

 A Dialogue Beyond the walls